-Our sanctions and export control team is recognised as a national powerhouse team, advising clients in the financial services and insurance sectors, as well as manufacturers and distributors, higher education institutions and local authorities.
+Our sanctions and export control team is recognised as a leading team, advising clients in the financial services and insurance sectors, as well as manufacturers and distributors, higher education institutions and local authorities.

 When regulations change, we are the firm they go to for advice on the impact to their business activities.

 We help clients design and implement procedures to promote compliance with sanctions and export regulations.

 We support transaction and customer screening as well as advising on the licensing regime in relation to specific prohibited transactions.